-In January 2021, Mura formed an exclusive Global Licensing and Engineering Agreement with KBR, a leading international provider of science, technology and engineering solutions, to support the global roll-out of Hydro-PRT (see page 20).
-Mura is working with KBR to provide optimised product upgrading to create maximum conversion efficiency of Hydro-PRT feedstock to new plastics.
-Upgrading will be offered as an add-on option to the core process to facilitate integration into existing refineries.
+In January 2021, Mura formed an exclusive global Licensing and Engineering Agreement with KBR, a leading international provider of science, technology and engineering solutions, to support the global roll-out of Hydro-PRT® (see page 20).
+Mura is working with KBR to provide additional optimised product processing to create maximum conversion efficiency of Hydro-PRT® products to new plastics.
+This optional processing step will be offered as an add-on option to the core process to facilitate integration into existing refineries.